How do you register a company name?

 Trade marks

 A trademark is a sign which helps a business distinguish its goods or services from those of other businesses.
-This is generally used for branding efforts, and it is often totally separate from the registered company name.
-However, it can sometimes be used to protect a business name more generally, to further prevent competitors from trying to use similar names.
+This is generally used for branding efforts and is often entirely separate from the registered company name.
+However, it can also be used to protect a business name more broadly, further preventing competitors from using similar names.

 Before registering a company name, it can be a good idea to conduct a few basic trade mark searches to find out if the name could potentially infringe a registered trade mark.